errael/astrology-castro/README.md

 ### Warnings instead of Errors
 Some errors that `castro` reports, may in fact not be errors depending on the targeted version of `Astrolog` or because the "programmer knows what they're doing".
 There are command line options to treat specified errors as options; try `castro -h`.

 ##      Castro Language

 Probably the trickiest thing when writing castro programs is dealing with `switch` versus `macro`; it's like having two languages.
-The `switch` format is the familiar `Astrolog` command switch file. `switch` and `run` is almost free form input, very little checking, and delcarative; and `macro` is strictly parsed and procedural. `switch` has two mechanisms that embed `macro` like procedures
+The `switch` format is the familiar `Astrolog` command switch file. `switch` and `run` take almost free form input, very little checking, and delcarative; and `macro` is strictly parsed and procedural. `switch` has two mechanisms that embed `macro` like procedures
 - `AstroExpression` command switch hooks: `~cmd { ... }`
 - `AstroExpression` as a command switch argument `-Xxx {~ ... }`

 ###     Statement summary
 These are the top level statements
 - `const` declares a constant.
 - `layout` directives constrain automatic allocation.
-The three spaces/regions are `memory`/`macro`/`switch`. `layout` is optional and, if present, must be before anything else.
+The three spaces/regions are `memory`/`macro`/`switch`. `layout` is optional and, if present, must be before anything else (except `const` declarations).
 - `var` declarations and initialization.
 - `macro` definitions result in `~M` `Astrolog`commands.
 - `switch` definitions result in `-M0` `Astrolog` commands.
 - `run` results in inline top level command switches.
 Parsed like `switch`, but not embedded in a `-M0`.
 - `copy` literally copies text to the output file with no interpretation or changes.

 `castro` identifiers are the same as with `"C"`, likewise operators have the same precedence as with `"C"`; blanks and newlines are whitespace.

 ###     layout
 `layout` statement specifies, on a per file basis, the addresses that automatic allocation can use for `memory`, `macro`, and `switch` addresses.